launchdarkly/ld-relay/README.md

 Optionally, you can configure our SDKs to communicate directly to the Redis store.
 If you go this route, there is no need to put a load balancer in front of LDR-- we call this daemon mode.

-To set up LDR in this mode, provide a redis host and port, and supply a Redis key prefix for each environment in your configuration file:
+To set up LDR in this mode, provide a redis host and port, optional database number and password, and supply a Redis key prefix for each environment in your configuration file:

         [redis]
         host = "localhost"
         port = 6379
+        db = 0
+        password = "pass"

         [main]
         ...